-We completely agree (with Dr Stephens and with Dr Parker)… we’ve lived it in our marriage for over 45 years together.
+We completely agree!
+We’ve lived it in our marriage for over 45 years together.
 Because we’re so different from each other, it’s only natural that our differences sometimes irritate and even hurt the other.
-But we’ve learned that we need to find ways to find ways to work through those differences as a team (even though many times it’s not easy).
+But we’ve learned to find ways to find ways to work through those differences as a team (even though many times it’s not easy).

 If you look around on this web site, you’ll find a lot of Communication Tools and articles that have helped us build a great marriage, despite our differences.
-There’s even a Marriage Message that we sent out several years ago that explains some of what we’ve used, and you may find helpful too, as you glean through it and apply what you can use.
-You can find it at the linked article, The Porcupine Process – Marriage Message #66.
+We even wrote a Marriage Message that can help further for you to avoid a porcupine marriage.
+You can learn more by reading: THE PORCUPINE PROCESS.
+We encourage you to read, pray, glean through and apply that, which will work for you in your marriage.

 Please know that we’re still learning how to be better marital partners, along with you.
 We don’t want to damage each other.
 Jimmy Meacher gives this insight (that we agree with):